Asymptotic Preserving and Accurate scheme for Multiscale Poisson-Nernst-Planck (MPNP) system: Introduction

-In this paper, we refer to a biomimetic experimental model system designed to mimic the phenomenon of capture rates (chemoreception) of a diffusing substance.
-The system we are talking about involves an anchored gas droplet subjected to a diffusive flow of charged surfactants, where conductivity measurements are used to detect surfactant concentration beyond the oscillating bubble, see Fig.~\ref{fig_setup}.
+{In this paper, we consider a biomimetic experimental model system designed to mimic the capture rates (chemoreception) of a diffusing substance \cite{Raudino20168574}.
+In particular, we investigate the role of surface traps acting on species freely diffusing.
+When surfactants reach the surface of the bubble, they undergo reversible adsorption, allowing for an accurate measurement of their local concentration.
+More generally, this setting provides a prototypical example of a phenomenon that requires the coupling of multiple length scales, ranging from the molecular level up to the assembly scale that may even extend to the millimeter range \cite{van2007self}.
+The system considered in \cite{Raudino20168574} involves} an anchored gas droplet subjected to a diffusive flow of charged surfactants, where conductivity measurements are used to detect surfactant concentration beyond the oscillating bubble, see Fig.~\ref{fig_setup}.
 Pulsating bubble devices have been widely used to measure the dynamic surface tension because of their simplicity \cite{lu1991shape,piedfert2018numerical,neergaard1929new,notter1975pulmonary,fernandez2016existence,LIAO2006183}.

-In this work, we consider the PNP model for the diffusion of the two carriers \cite{EISENBERG2007,LU20112475}, in presence of an external trap.
-We begin with a three dimensional model, and consider two different regions of the domain, one of which represents the bubble and the other one the fluid.
+In this work, we consider the PNP model for the diffusion of the two carriers \cite{EISENBERG2007,LU20112475,wang2017modeling}. {The drift term is given by the gradient of a potential which includes both the effect of the bubble and the Coulomb interaction between the carriers, described by $V_\pm$ and $\varphi$, respectively.
+The latter term is obtained from the solution of a self-consistent Poisson equation.} We begin with a {$d$-}dimensional model, and consider two different regions of the domain, one of which represents the bubble and the other one the fluid.
 We continue with a simple one dimensional problem to deduce and validate new boundary conditions at the surface of the bubble (that corresponds to a point in one dimension), which mimics the attractive-repulsive interaction of the bubble on the surfactants.
-Following the strategy introduced in \cite{astuto2023multiscale} for one single carrier, we obtain time dependent boundary conditions at the surface of the bubble for the concentrations and the potential.
-After deducing the new Multiscale PNP model (MPNP), we develop an AP numerical scheme that has no restriction on the time step for all values of the Debye length $\varepsilon\geq 0$, and that works also in the so called \textit{Quasi--Neutral Limit} (QNL) regime, $\varepsilon\to 0$, as seen, for instance, in \cite{jungel,CiCP-31-707}.
-In \cite{jungel}, it has been shown that, in this limit, both species diffuse at the same rate with a common effective diffusivity.
+Following the strategy introduced in \cite{astuto2023multiscale} for one single carrier, { we extend the framework to a coupled setting for two carriers.
+In particular, the system is augmented by two additional equations: one governing the diffusion of positive ions, $c_+$, and one for the electrostatic potential $\varphi$, which describes the coupling between anions and cations.
+This extension leads to the derivation of three novel time-dependent boundary conditions at the bubble surface for the three variables: the two ionic concentrations and the electrostatic potential.}